twig2let/twig2let.github.io/docker/docker_networkBetweenMultipleDockerComposeServices.md

       external: true
     ```

-    We've just specified the network we would like to user, `my-custom-network`.
+    We've just specified the network we would like our docker-compose to use, `my-custom-network`.

     *NOTE: `external:true` specifies that the network (`my-custom-network`) has been created outside of compose and therefore docker-compose should not attempt to create it.
 It will also throw and error if the network does not exist.*